 - Remove pan from oven and allow to cool.
 Remember to always cover the handle with an oven mitt (it’s steaming hot!).

 - Cut and serve on top of whole grain toast and pair with salsa or a salad.

 Want to make the muffin-tin version instead?
 Skip the stove-top and add egg mixture directly to greased muffin-tins.
 Place in 400 degree oven for 15-20 minutes!

 6) Tomato Cheese Melts

 Top whole grain bread with a thick slice of tomato and then cheese.
 Place under the broiler in your oven or toaster oven for 2-3 minutes until cheese is melted.
+You could even turn these into gourmet tuna melts!
 Serve with raw veggies and hummus.